-20 This method creates a ratio of the percentage change in the outflow rate between the pre-recession and postrecession periods and the percentage change in the inflow rate between the two periods.
+20 This method creates a ratio of the percentage change in the outflow rate between the pre-recession and post-recession periods and the percentage change in the inflow rate between the two periods.
 See Smith, J. C. (2011) "The Ins and Outs of UK Unemployment", University of Warwick.

-21 As an aside, Figure X also highlights that out-flows from self-employment are consistently higher than outflows from being an employee (as are in-flows), demonstrating the fact that people move into and out of selfemployment at a much higher rate than people stop and start being employees.
-This tells us that selfemployment is, and has always been, an employment option with much higher 'churn'.
+21 As an aside, Figure 13 also highlights that out-flows from self-employment are consistently higher than out-flows from being an employee (as are in-flows), demonstrating the fact that people move into and out of self-employment at a much higher rate than people stop and start being employees.
+This tells us that self-employment is, and has always been, an employment option with much higher 'churn'.
 This is perhaps unsurprising, given the relative risks of starting out on your own.

 Figure 14 below shows how the characteristics of people who move into self-employment, alongside the characteristics of new employees, compared prior to the total employment peak at the start of the recession, and since the recovery began at the start of 2010.
 We saw in the previous chapter that self-employed people are generally older than employees, and less likely to be female, and the same is true for those entering self-employment compared to those entering employment.
 Although the characteristics are quite similar, we can see that those starting out as self-employed since the recession are somewhat older and more qualified than those who became self-employed in the pre-recession period, but exactly the same shift has taken place for employees.
 However, some divergence does seem to have taken place around gender: those entering self-employment are now more likely to be female, which is not the case for employees.
-In addition, the share of those entering self-employees. employees.
+In addition, the share of those entering self-employment who start out working part-time has increased much more than it has for employees.